Not all black folks embrace the n-word

 “It is so strange to me how people are so hype to say ‘nigga.’
 African-Americans say that dumb shit enough.
 I do not need to hear Africans saying it too.”

 (Note: Although Tobe Nwigwe’s roots are in Nigeria, this comment is technically inaccurate.
 He is first-born Nigerian-American and born in Alief, Texas.
 Regardless of him repping Africa super hard, he’s American.
-It STILL doesn’t change my point, and brings up a larger debate about whether African-Americans should be considered from Africa or from America.
-That’s a debate for another day though.)
+It STILL doesn’t change my point, and brings up a larger debate about why those who actually are from Africa too often embrace the term.)

 I also stated the following: